Lesotho: Parliamentary vote holds Friday amid impasse on constitutional reforms | Africanews

 The Assembly has 120 seats, with 80 elected by majority vote and 40 appointed by proportional representation.

-Lesotho tried before the election to stabilize its system and prevent members from switching sides once elected, but the reform attempt, supported by the European Union, the United Nations and neighbouring countries in the Southern African Development Community (SADC), failed.
+Lesotho tried before the election to stabilize its system and prevent members from switching sides once elected, but the reform attempt, supported by the European Union, the United Nations, and neighbouring countries in the Southern African Development Community (SADC), failed.

 Independent observers are on hand for Friday's elections.